I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/ne-netdispumdddi-miracast-statistic-type.md

 ## -remarks
 <p>For more info on how the driver uses these enumeration values with reporting calls to the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-report-statistic.md">ReportStatistic</a> callback function, see <a href="https://msdn.microsoft.com/E1CE637F-42ED-4BEB-A2FF-04B4B88469DC">Reporting Miracast encode chunks and statistics</a>.</p>

-<p>For more info on how the driver uses these enumeration values with reporting calls to the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-report-statistic.md">ReportStatistic</a> callback function, see <a href="https://msdn.microsoft.com/E1CE637F-42ED-4BEB-A2FF-04B4B88469DC">Reporting Miracast encode chunks and statistics</a>.</p>

-<p>For more info on how the driver uses these enumeration values with reporting calls to the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-report-statistic.md">ReportStatistic</a> callback function, see <a href="https://msdn.microsoft.com/E1CE637F-42ED-4BEB-A2FF-04B4B88469DC">Reporting Miracast encode chunks and statistics</a>.</p>

 ## -requirements
 <table>
 <tr>